12 smoke-free stress busters

 How to reduce stress without reaching for a smoke

 Being a young person can be super stressful.
 Everybody needs little things that help to reduce the stress in their day-to-day lives.
 Smokers know this as much as anyone.
 When confronting a tough or stressful situation, the first thing many smokers do is reach for a cigarette or a vape.

 Many people feel that smoking seems to relieve their stress, but smoking and vaping actually make your stress levels worse.
 This is all to do with chemicals.

 Why does smoking seem to relieve stress?

 When you smoke, the nicotine in the cigarette takes about 15 seconds to reach your brain.
 This releases a chemical called dopamine that makes you feel calm and relaxed - but not for long.

 After that initial feeling of calm, your body begins to crave that feeling again and again.
-This puts your body is under a lot of stress.
+This puts your body under a lot of stress, as you go into nicotine withdrawal.
 Your blood pressure and heart rate increase, and less oxygen is available to the brain and body.
 This is why you begin to feel tense and uncomfortable when you haven't had a smoke for a while.

 Your next cigarette immediately gets rid of those uncomfortable feelings.
 However, it doesn't get rid of any pre-existing stress.
-These big ups and downs of mood change happen every day for smokers.
+It briefly relieves the feeling of stress caused by nicotine withdrawal in the first place.
+These big ups and downs of mood change happen every day for smokers and vapers.

 Quitting will break this cycle.
-It will lower stress levels and make you feel way happier and more content.
+It will lower stress levels, improves your mental health, and can make you feel much happier and more content.

 So with that in mind, let’s have a look at some real ways we can keep our stress at a bearable level.
 There are healthier, cheaper, better ways of fighting stress than smoking.